-UW Digital ID - Known Issues
+UW Digital ID (Personal Certificate) - Known Issues

 This document details known issues and possible workarounds regarding UW Digital ID.

-Installation & Setup Issues
+Installation and Setup Issues

-Signing & Encryption Issues
+Signing and Encryption

-When a message has been digitally signed the list configured footer is left off of the message even if the list has been configured to always include one.
+When a message has been digitally signed, the list configured footer is left off of the message even if the list has been configured to always include one.

 When digitally signing a reply or forward where the original message was not digitally signed and the list makes use of footers with mail merge tags the digital signature can sometimes be invalidated.
 Testing indicates the behavior is reproducible when the footer from the original message finds its way into the body of the reply or forward.
 This can happen when the original is broken into pieces for the purpose of addressing certain sections of the original individually.